 Who is Liable for a Broken Sidewalk Accident in Colorado?

-Premise Liability for Broken Sidewalks in Colorado
+Premises Liability Claims for Broken Sidewalks in Colorado

 Determining liability can be challenging, as different factors are considered when determining negligence under premise liability.
 The reason why the person is on the property and how the accident occurs play a significant role in deciding where the neglect occurred.
 Here are the legal statuses for providing a standard of care: